 April is Distracted Driving Awareness Month.

-In 2014, 3,179 people were killed, and 431,000 were injured in motor vehicle crashes involving distracted drivers.
+More than 3,000 people are killed each year in motor vehicle crashes involving distracted drivers.
 Throughout the year we partner with organizations and work to educate Virginians about the dangers of taking their eyes and mind off the road.
 Along with cell phone use, eating, drinking, personal grooming, reading, and even tending to pets and children also contribute to hundreds of thousands of crashes each year.